 This affordable under $50 ring sling is a great choice for parents on a budget and it’s created by the makers of the beloved moby wrap.

-This soft woven cotton carrier has a supporting weight of 8-33lbs.
+This soft woven cotton carrier has a supporting weight of 8-33lbs and makes a great baby wrap for beginner wrappers.

-You can use the front inward, hip, and the kangaroo carry methods with this sling.
+You can use the front inward, hip, and the kangaroo positions as different configurations with this sling.

-This Maya ring sling has padding and pockets making it a really nice option for most parents.
-The padded fabric on the shoulders adds comfort and there is a pocket that is attached to the end of the tail area which can fit a cell phone, diaper and a pacifier!
+This Maya ring sling has padding and pockets making it the perfect choice for most parents.
+The padded fabric on the shoulders adds comfort and there is a pocket that is attached to the end of the tail area which can fit a cell phone, diaper, and a pacifier!

 Choose the size of the wrap you need by deciding how much tail fabric you want after you’re all wrapped up.